 - 12,940 square feet

-Funding for the Memorial Healing Garden project at Oregon State Penitentiary is made possible entirely by donations from individuals both inside and outside the walls and generous grants from community supporters including the Oregon Community Foundation, Spirit Mountain Community Fund, Social Justice Fund and Meyer Memorial Trust.
+Funding for the Memorial Healing Garden project at Oregon State Penitentiary was made possible entirely by donations from individuals both inside and outside the walls and generous grants from community supporters including the Oregon Community Foundation, Spirit Mountain Community Fund, Social Justice Fund and Meyer Memorial Trust.
+No tax-payer dollars were used.
 This inmate-initiated project began with a vision from Asian Pacific Family Club (APFC) members at OSP.
-The project has been five years in the planning.
+Persisting through a concept and planning stage lasting five years, the garden team overcame countless obstacles, forging new and often unprecedented collaborations along the way.
 To learn more about the APFC's mission and efforts to make the healing garden a reality, click here.

 To learn more about the collaboration between Kurisu, the APFC and Oregon's Department of Corrections to create this truly unique prison healing garden, download this PDF.

-The Memorial Healing Garden project at OSP still seeks your support!
-Funds will support garden and sustainability features such as a zen-style garden, authentic Japanese gate and bridge, solar power and rainwater collection systems.
+The Memorial Healing Garden project at OSP continues to seek support for maintenance and development.
 To make a tax-deductible donation now, please visit the project's partner organization, The National Korean American Service & Education Consortium (NAKASEC) at www.nakasec.org.
-Thank you!
+Thank you.

 To me, this [garden] will be the first place where it's all-inclusive, where everyone can go there, of any culture, of any power structure, staff, inmates.
 We can all go there and feel some sense of safety, some sense of peace.
 In this type of place, that's almost unheard of.